-Remember that the important points are to get the proper number of turns of proper sized wire per coil, proper coil and slot insulation, and proper connections to the commutator.
+Remember that the important points are to get the correct number of turns of proper sized wire per coil, correct coil and slot insulation, and proper connections to the commutator.

-By referring to this Reference Set and your lecture and shop notes, you will find dependable information on all these points.
+By referring to this Reference Set you will find dependable information on all these points.
+Norman Beder 41 Georgia Ave.
+Brooklyn 7, N. Y.